Tom Lohr has eaten a hot dog at all 30 MLB ballparks and is the author of "Gone to the Dogs: In Search of the Best Ballpark Hot Dog."

-Some awards are simply not worth winning; even to be avoided.
-The Raspberries for worst films for example.
+Some awards are simply not worth winning.
+Some should even be avoided.
+(The Raspberries for worst films, for example.)
 Baseball is no exception.
 One of most unflattering honors in the sport is the Golden Sombrero.
 While a sombrero is one cool hat, and most things golden denote some level of worthy achievement, the combination of the two is something ballplayers try to avoid.

 It's Not Always a Terrible Outing

 While striking out four times in one game is embarrassing, it does not always translate to a bad performance.

 - When Evan Longoria was with the Tampa Bay Rays, he struck out four times in six at-bats, but his other two plate appearances resulted in home runs.

 - Derek Norris of the San Diego Padres also struck out four times in a game, but his last at-bat was a walk-off grand slam, and he became the first Golden Sombrero winner to do so.
 There's nothing like a grand slam to make fans forget a gaggle of strikeouts.

 It Could Be Worse—Much Worse